dmitrymaslov/Telegram-Proxy/README.md

     admin_username: telegram
     admin_password: 66yjv7Fe8v7GG

+You should change they to yours.

-There is username on 23 line in create_proxy.sh is tluser
+You can change proxy_username on 23 line in create_proxy.sh.
+Actual name is tluser.

     useradd --shell /usr/sbin/nologin tluser

-You should change they to yours.
+And you have to create password for proxy_user.